gethinode/hinode/content/en/about.md

 ---
 title: About
-description: Hinode is a clean blog theme for your Hugo site based on Bootstrap 5.
+description: Hinode is a clean documentation and blog theme for your Hugo site based on Bootstrap 5.
 date: 2022-04-11
 showComments: false
 ---